BlackMathIT/Esteemaudit-Metasploit/README.md

 - apt-get update && apt-get install wine32
 - Copy the esteemaudit.rb on the right Metasploit folder
 - Copy only the content of "files" folder on /usr/share/esteemaudit/
+- wine /usr/share/esteemaudit/Esteemaudit-2.1.0.exe 2>0   (This is just to create Wine32 environment, skip it if you already have /root/.wine/drive_c/)

 www.blackmath.it | info@blackmath.it